The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Introduction

 These calculations of Barcel\'o and Carbery showed that in general the magnitude does not satisfy an inclusion-exclusion principle.
 More recent work of Gimperlein and Goffeng~\cite{GimperleinGoffeng:MagnitudeFunction} showed that domains in a fixed Euclidean space \emph{asymptotically} satisfy a version of the inclusion-exclusion principle.

-Barcel\'o and Carbery essentially solved a differential equation to find the magnitude, we will essentially solve an integral equation.
-A key ingredient will be what is basically a special function identity which we will prove in Section~\ref{section:KeyIntegral} using PDE methods inspired by~\cite{BarceloCarbery}.
+Barcel\'o and Carbery essentially solved a differential equation to find the magnitude; we shall essentially solve an integral equation.
+A key ingredient will be what is basically a special function identity, which we shall prove in Section~\ref{section:KeyIntegral} using PDE methods inspired by~\cite{BarceloCarbery}.